-Wellington owned and operated Hurricane Jeans has rebranded as Hurricane Denim and are opening a new store on Willis Street.
-The new store is in a vibrant part of town, owner David Bryne explained that they are surrounded by other fantastic retailers and can't wait to share their unique offering.
-The team worked very hard to curate new styles from over fifteen establish labels and introducing new brands to the store as well.
+Wellington owned and operated Hurricane Jeans have rebranded as Hurricane Denim and are opening a new store on Willis Street, in a vibrant part of town.
+Owner David Bryne explained that they are surrounded by other fantastic retailers and can't wait to share their unique offering.
+The team worked very hard to curate new styles from over fifteen established labels and introducing new brands to the store as well.
 The local independent company works with talented locals wherever possible to develop the new store.
 This includes the brand's collaboration with award-winning Inject Design which reflects the strong local heritage and fresh new customer experience.
-As a result, Hurricane Jeans will become Hurricane Denim and the new logo includes the iconic Wellington Pencarrow Lighthouse, an important piece of New Zealand's maritime history.
+As a result, the new logo includes the iconic Wellington Pencarrow Lighthouse, an important piece of New Zealand's maritime history.
 This particular lighthouse was the first permanent one in New Zealand and was a critical beacon for ships from around the world.
 Inject Design's studio manager Drew Coleman explained that Hurricane Denim has been a true shopping beacon for over 25 years and the lighthouse was a perfect fit.